 - Familiarize yourself with state laws.
 Because alcohol is an age-restricted substance, it’s more heavily regulated than most products.
 Your shipment’s packaging, delivery, and destination details should conform to the laws of your state and that of your recipient.

 - Choose a carrier from popular eCommerce shipping companies.
 FedEx and UPS both offer different advantages depending on your needs.
-UPS is great for ground shipping and FedEx has advantages for overnight air or international shipping.
+UPS is great for ground shipping and FedEx has advantages for international and expedited shipping.
 You can’t ship alcohol via USPS because they expressly prohibit it in their policies.